Santosh1176/90DaysOfDevOps/CI-CD/GitOps/38-Cd with-fluxcd.md

 ![Script to produce a version](./images/action-ver.png)

 This action gets triggered wheenever a commit is pushed to **any branch**.
-The script you see from line 18 to 30 does is collect the *Branch Name*, *Commit SHA*, and the *Timestamp*.
+The script you see from line 18 to 30 does is collect the *Branch Name*, *Commit SHA*, and the *UNIX Timestamp*.
 This is used for tagging when the *Docker Build and Push* action is triggered.

 ![Docker Build and Push](./images/docker-build-push.png)